bozdoz/wp-plugin-leaflet-map/readme.txt

 4. For `[leaflet-image]` paste that image URL into an attribute titled `source`: example: `source="http://lorempixel.com/1000/1000/"`.
 5. See the `[leaflet-image]` on the front end.
 6. If you use `[leaflet-marker draggable=true]`, then you can drag the marker where you want it, open a developers console, and see the specific shortcode to use.
+7. You can specify the URL of your leaflet files, if you don't want to use the CDN url.

 == Changelog ==

+= 1.8 =
+* Added ability to self-host leaflet files.

 = 1.7 =
 * Uploaded 1.6 to subversion incorrectly!